MAS Context Spring Talks 2026

 Mas event 2026 exploring the archives chicago history museum 01

-In this edition, three public historians will select items from the collection and discuss them in relationship to overlooked social histories, community connections, and impacts on broader Chicago history (and beyond).
-Attendees will also hear from CHM staff about efforts to increase access to and awareness of CHM’s architectural collections through the Digital Futures and Chicago Sacred Initiatives.
+In this edition, three public historians selected items from the collection and discussed them in relationship to overlooked social histories, community connections, and impacts on broader Chicago history (and beyond).
+Attendees also heard from CHM staff about efforts to increase access to and awareness of CHM’s architectural collections through the Digital Futures and Chicago Sacred Initiatives.

 Mas event 2026 exploring the archives chicago history museum 03